Mail’s carbon footprint: How much CO2 does an email produce?

 Use eco-friendly email providers: Some email providers rely on renewable energy and energy-efficient technologies to reduce their carbon footprint.
 By using such a provider, you can help to minimise the environmental impact of your email usage.

 Sustainable email signatures: Shorten your email signature to minimise space requirements.
+Remove any images and logos, because these usually contain more data than the email text itself.
 This reduces the size of each email and therefore the energy consumption during transmission.

 Mindful use of email newsletters: Only subscribe to email newsletters that you actually want to read.
 This not only avoids energy consumption, but also reduces the amount of data traffic.